tiann/KernelSU/README.md

 # KernelSU

-A Kernel based root solution for Android devices.
+A Kernel-based root solution for Android devices.

 ## Features

 1. Kernel-based `su` and root access management.
-2. Module system based on overlayfs.
+2. Module system based on overlays.
 3. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.

 ## Compatibility State

-KernelSU officially supports Android GKI 2.0 devices(with kernel 5.10+), old kernels(4.14+) is also compatible, but you need to build kernel yourself.
+KernelSU officially supports Android GKI 2.0 devices(with kernel 5.10+), old kernels(4.14+) are also compatible, but you need to build the kernel yourself.

-WSA, ChromeOS and containter-based Android can also work with KernelSU integrated.
+WSA, ChromeOS and container-based Android can also work with KernelSU integrated.

-And the current supported ABIs are : `arm64-v8a` and `x86_64`
+And the current supported ABIs are: `arm64-v8a` and `x86_64`

 ## Usage